sophialyj/system-design-primer/README.md

 </p>

 > Abstraction: nested map `ColumnFamily<RowKey, Columns<ColKey, Value, Timestamp>>`
+The main reason we want to use a column-oriented store is that it is distributed, highly-available, and optimized for write.

 A wide column store's basic unit of data is a column (name/value pair).
 A column can be grouped in **column families** (analogous to a SQL table).
 Super column families further group column families.
 You can access each column independently with a row key, and columns with the same row key form a row.
 Each value contains a timestamp for versioning and for conflict resolution.